 Strengths are internal to a company.
-They are points of competitive advantage, and includes the company’s position and operations – the reason behind why a company is doing well.
-For Amazon, this is what is working out well for them –
+They are factors that determine competitive advantage and include the company’s position and operation – the reason behind why a company is doing well.

 1. Brand Name and Valuation

-A global e-commerce giant, Amazon has a strong foothold and a successful brand image in its market (across 19 countries) due to its Marketplace distribution network.
+Firstly, Amazon has a strong foothold and a successful brand image in its market (across 19 countries) due to its Marketplace distribution network.

 Amazon’s global brand value (based on Interbrand’s Annual Global Brand Ranking) in 2020 stands at US$ 200.6 billion, ranked second only after Apple.
-The company is also the third highest in percentage value gain from the last year, only after Netflix and Chanel.
+The company is also the third-highest in percentage value gain from the last year, only after Netflix and Chanel.

 Do you know why you rely so heavily on Amazon for all your needs, be it groceries to electronics?

 It is because of their mission statement – to be the most customer-centric business in the world.
-In line with this aim, the company offers highly competitive costs and a seamless shopping experience.
+In line with this idea, the company offers highly competitive costs and a seamless shopping experience.

-This is why it is the Go-to choice for billions of people.
-Through insights from purchase data, Amazon successfully satiated the need for specific products, manufactured them under its own label – Amazon Basics.
+Hence, it is the go-to choice for billions of people.
+Through insights from purchase data, Amazon successfully fulfilled the need for specific products, manufactured them under its own label – Amazon Basics.

 3. Innovation and Cost Leadership

-Through strategic alliances and partnerships with suppliers such as Cloudtail India, the company efficiently ensures the lowest cost structure, while exceeding quality and delivery expectations.
+And, through strategic alliances and partnerships with suppliers such as Cloudtail India, the company efficiently ensures the lowest cost structure, while exceeding quality and delivery expectations.

 The latest addition is Amazon Fresh Store, a 2-hour grocery and essentials home delivery at select locations.
 It delivers all daily needs items such as milk, eggs, fresh veggies, etc. right at your doorstep.